goras0/CleaningDataProject/CodeBook.md

 ## Getting and Cleaning Data Project
+The goal is to prepare tidy data that can be used for later analysis.

+### Description
 A code book that describes the variables, the data, and any transformations or work performed to clean up the data.

-### Description

 ### Source Data
 A full description is available at the site where the data was obtained [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)